 8 Business Growth Factors You Can Influence and Grow Your Business

-In a previous post titled The Search for Small Business Growth Continues, I discussed five stages and eight business growth factors influence business growth.
+In a previous post titled The Search for Small Business Growth Continues, I discussed 5 stages and 8 business growth factors influence business growth.
 This is based on extensive research and two decades of seeing them in action.

-Here I want you to understand what REALLY influences business growth.
-This is critical because these 8 business growth factors are consistent.
+Understand these 8 business growth factors are consistent.
 They don’t change in each of the 5 stages of business growth.
-However, what you need to focus on within each of these 8 business growth factors does change in each stage.
+However, how you approach each of these 8 business growth factors DOES change depending on your stage of growth.

 To make the business growth factors easier to understand, they are divided into two groups – leadership and management.
 Let’s take a closer look at what really influences the growth of your business.